How to deal with mortgage arrears

 Speak to your energy supplier

-You can ask your supplier for support if you're struggling with your gas and electricity bills.
-They can:
+Ask for support if you're struggling with your gas and electricity bills.
+Your supplier can:

 delay your bill